ADolbyB/sdr-beamforming/README.md

 ### Notes on the Preconfigured VirtualBox VM:

 - After importing the OVA appliance to VBox 7.0+:
-    - I allocate 4 vCPUs & 8192 MB of RAM to my Kraken VM.
+    - Allocate 4 vCPUs & 8192 MB of RAM to the Kraken Ubuntu VM.
     - Increase the display video memory to 128 MB.
     - Make sure to test run and UPDATE the image (this may take awhile).
         - In Ubuntu, if this does not happen automatically, then click `Activities` in the top right corner and search for `Software Updater`.